Merkoba/Hue/README.md

 "max_roomlist_topic_length"
 >Maximum displayed topic of a room in room lists.
 If topic is bigger it gets cropped.

+"max_room_log_messages"
+>Maximum amount of messages to store in room logs.

 "max_visited_rooms_items"
 >Maximum amount of items shown in the Visited Rooms list.